 Each series, class and tranche of notes will be subject to mandatory redemption on its Expected Principal Payment Date, which will generally be 34 months before its legal maturity date.
-In addition, if any other early redemption event occurs, COMET will be required to redeem each series, class or tranche of the affected notes, including the Class A(2017-4) notes offered hereby, before the Expected Principal Payment Date of that series, class or tranche of notes; however, for any such affected series, class or tranche of notes with the benefit of a derivative agreement and subject to certain exceptions, such redemption will not occur earlier than the Expected Principal Payment Date of such series, class or tranche of notes.
+In addition, if any other early redemption event occurs, COMET will be required to redeem each series, class or tranche of the affected notes, including the Class A(2016-7) notes offered hereby, before the Expected Principal Payment Date of that series, class or tranche of notes; however, for any such affected series, class or tranche of notes with the benefit of a derivative agreement and subject to certain exceptions, such redemption will not occur earlier than the Expected Principal Payment Date of such series, class or tranche of notes.
 COMET will give notice to holders of the affected series, class or tranche of notes before an early redemption date.
-See "Pearly Redemption Events" below for a description of the early redemption events relating to the Class A(2017-4) notes.
+See "Pearly Redemption Events" below for a description of the early redemption events and their consequences to noteholders.
+See "Prospectus Summary-Early Redemption of Notes" for a description of the early redemption events relating to the Class A(2016-7) notes.